WiredUK/Wired.Caching/readme.md

     a.
 Downloading this codebase, or, I recommend;

     b.
-Use the [Nuget package](https://www.nuget.org/packages/Wired.Caching) by running this in the package manager console of your project:
+Use the [Nuget package](https://www.nuget.org/packages/Wired.Caching) by using the Nuget Package Manager in Visual Studio or running this in the package manager console:

         Install-Package Wired.Caching